Sunday, August 12, 2018, 08:00-17:00

-The ICER 2017 Doctoral Consortium provides an opportunity for doctoral students studying computing education concerns to explore and develop their research interests in a workshop environment with a panel of established researchers.
+The ICER 2018 Doctoral Consortium provides an opportunity for doctoral students studying computing education concerns to explore and develop their research interests in a workshop environment with a panel of established researchers.
 We invite students to apply for this opportunity to share their work with students in a similar situation as well as senior researchers in the field.
-Applicants to the Doctoral Consortium should have begun their research, but should not have completed it in its entirety.
+Students of any seniority can apply as long as they will not have graduated before the event.

 Jan Vahrenhold, University of Münster, Germany